Skip to navigation Skip to content

 • Age Pension

-• PPS can only be granted under the Agreement in Australia (Article 6.2), but autonomous PPS may transfer to the Agreement to extend portability in Denmark, see Lodgement rules and start day and Portability
+• PPS can only be granted under the Agreement to Australian residents who are in Australia (Article 6.2), but autonomous PPS may transfer to the Agreement to extend portability in Denmark.
+See Lodgement rules and start day and Portability

-• 'Widowed person' means a person of either sex who stops being a member of a couple because of the death of their partner and who is not currently a member of a couple
+• Only a 'Widowed person' may be granted PPS under the Agreement.
+‘Widowed person’ means a person of either sex who stops being a member of a couple because of the death of their partner and who is not currently a member of a couple (Article 1(h))

-Samples of forms, foreign documents and translations are available through the International Programme Homepage.
+Samples of forms, foreign documents and translations are available through the Residence and International program homepage.

 All claims:

-• AUS140DK – Australian pension claim - Agreement with Denmark
+• AUS140DK – Australian Pension Claim – Social Security Agreement between Australia and Denmark

-• Mod(iA)DK – Income and assets - Danish
+• Mod(iA)DK – Income and Assets - Denmark

 • AUS142DK - Work Capacity - Customer Information – Danish